iffy/electron-updater-example/README.md

         npm install

 4. Generate a GitHub access token by going to <https://github.com/settings/tokens/new>.
 The access token should have the `repo` scope/permission.
 Once you have the token, assign it to an environment variable

-    (on macOS/linux):
+    On macOS/linux:

             export GH_TOKEN="<YOUR_TOKEN_HERE>"

-    (on Windows, run in powershell):
+    On Windows, run in powershell:

             [Environment]::SetEnvironmentVariable("GH_TOKEN","<YOUR_TOKEN_HERE>","User")

-    make sure to restart IDE/Terminal to inherit latest env variable.
+    Make sure to restart IDE/Terminal to inherit latest env variable.

-5. Publish with the `publish.sh` script:
+5. Publish for your platform with:

-        ./publish.sh
-    In case of Windows, directly run the command: ```node_modules/.bin/build --win -p always```
+        build -p always

+   or

+        npm run publish

+   If you want to publish for more platforms, edit the `publish` script in `package.json`.
+For instance, to build for Windows and macOS:

+        ...
+        "scripts": {
+            "publish": "build --mac --win -p always"
+        },
+        ...

 6. Release the release on GitHub by going to <https://github.com/iffy/electron-updater-example/releases>, editing the release and clicking "Publish release."

 7. Download and install the app from <https://github.com/iffy/electron-updater-example/releases>.